Most Famous Metal Bands and Their Logos

 Logo Judas Priest

-The Judas Priest logo is filled with energy.
+The Judas Priest logo exudes energy.
 The group’s style is characterized by directness and power, conveyed through the diagonal positioning and jagged lines beneath the name.
 Letters are sharply structured, resembling sword blades or lightning, enhancing the effect of dynamism and speed.
-This matches the group’s musical direction, one of the iconic names in heavy metal.
+This matches the group’s musical direction and is one of the iconic names in heavy metal.
 The name visualizes their musical credo: fury, drive, and fearlessness.

 Lamb of God